Messaiga/pyrite-studio/README.md

-# pyrite
+# Pyrite Studio

-Pyrite is a built-for-purpose music production studio in an Arch Linux based OCI, powered by Distrobox!
+Pyrite Studio is a built-for-purpose music production studio in an Arch Linux based OCI, powered by Distrobox!
 Currently a WIP.